-Direct research and development expenses associated with our programs include clinical trial site costs, clinical manufacturing costs, costs incurred for consultants and other external services, such as data management and statistical analysis support and materials and supplies used in support of clinical programs.
+Direct research and development expenses associated with our programs include clinical trial site costs, clinical manufacturing costs, costs incurred for consultants and other external services, such as data management and statistical analysis support, and materials and supplies used in support of clinical programs.
 Indirect costs of our clinical programs include salaries, stock-based compensation and allocation of our facility costs.

-Future research and development expenses may increase as our internal projects, such as eteplirsen for DMD, enter or proceed through later stage clinical development.
-We are currently conducting various clinical trials for eteplirsen, including a confirmatory trial in the U.S. We are conducting a Phase I/IIa clinical trial for an exon 53 skipping product candidate in the E.U. and plan to include this product candidate in a confirmatory clinical trial we plan to start this year with our exon 45 skipping product candidate.
+Future research and development expenses may increase as our internal projects, such as those for our DMD product candidates, enter or proceed through later stage clinical development.
+We are currently conducting various clinical trials for eteplirsen, including a confirmatory trial in the U.S. We completed Part I and have started conducting Part II of a Phase I/IIa clinical trial for an exon 53 skipping product candidate in the E.U. and have initiated a dose-ranging study for our exon 45 skipping product candidates in the U.S. We also plan to include our exon 45 and exon 53 skipping product candidates in our planned placebo-controlled confirmatory clinical trial in the U.S. and the E.U.
 The remainder of our research and development programs are in various stages of research and pre-clinical development.
 However, our research and development efforts may not result in any approved products.
 Product candidates that appear promising at early stages of development may not reach the market for a variety of reasons.
-Similarly, any of our product candidates may be found to be ineffective during clinical trials, may take longer to complete clinical trials than anticipated, may fail to receive necessary regulatory approvals, or may prove impracticable to manufacture in commercial quantities at reasonable cost and with acceptable quality.
+Similarly, any of our product candidates may be found to be unsafe or ineffective during clinical trials, may have clinical trials that take longer to complete than anticipated, may fail to receive necessary regulatory approvals, or may prove impracticable to manufacture in commercial quantities at reasonable cost and with acceptable quality.